Southcoast Health: Treating Your Irregular Heartbeat with Cardiac Ablation Near Fall River, MA

-Cardiac ablation, also called catheter ablation, is a procedure to treat irregular heartbeats, or arrhythmias.
-Irregular heartbeats are caused by faulty electrical signals, which can prevent the heart from pumping enough blood to the body.
-In some cases, this can cause serious problems like blood clots.
+Cardiac ablation (also called catheter ablation) is a procedure to treat irregular heartbeats, or arrhythmias.
+Abnormal heart rhythms are caused by abnormal electrical signals, which can prevent the heart from pumping enough blood to the body.
+In some cases, this can cause serious problems such as blood clots.

-Cardiac electrophysiologists perform cardiac ablation for multiple arrhythmias, including:
+Cardiac electrophysiologists perform cardiac ablation to treat multiple arrhythmias, including:

 - Atrial fibrillation